Before you go

 ATM and credit card fraud, including skimming, can also occur.
 Try to keep your credit card in sight to ensure your details are not copied.
 Avoid using ATMs that open onto the street and instead use ATMs in controlled areas such as banks, shops and shopping centres.

 Use only officially licensed and reputable taxis.
-Be wary if you are approached at the airport by private drivers.
+Be wary if you're approached at the airport by private drivers.
 In some countries, extortion and robbery can occur in unauthorised taxis.
-Where possible, travellers are advised to only use official taxi companies that can be booked by phone or at major hotels and from inside airports.
-It is recommended that you do not share taxis with strangers.
+Where possible, use official taxi companies that can be booked by phone or at major hotels and from inside airports.
+Don't share taxis with strangers.

 Never leave your drink or food unattended or in the care of a stranger.
 Drink and food spiking is common around the world.

-Terrorism is an ongoing threat in many countries around the world.
+Terrorism is a threat in many countries around the world.
 The threat in some destinations is very high.
 The country specific travel advisories detail terrorist threats to specific locations and types of venues.

 Research local transport and tours

 When organising how to get around overseas, check out the local travel section in the

 Be aware that the safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.
 Research the company you plan to use and make sure your travel insurance covers you.